codeql-workshops/codeql-learning-catalog/docs/LDF/101/cpp/README.md

 ### Exercise 1

+Since we are first looking for calls to the function `misc_register`, we start off by listing all the function calls in the program.
 Find all the function calls in the program by implementing [Exercise1.ql](exercises/Exercise1.ql).

 <details>
 <summary>Hints</summary>

-- The class `FunctionCall` can be used to reason about all the function calls in the program.
+- The class `FunctionCall` can be used to reason about function calls in the program.

 </details>

-A solution can be found in the query [Exercise1.ql](solutions/Exercise1.ql)
+A solution can be found in the query [Exercise1.ql](solutions/Exercise1.ql).

 ### Exercise 2

-Find all the function calls to the function `misc_register` by implementing [Exercise2.ql](exercises/Exercise2.ql).
+That's a big list of function calls!
+So let's narrow it down to what we're actually looking for.
+Filter out rows from the previous table to only have the calls to function `misc_register` by implementing [Exercise2.ql](exercises/Exercise2.ql).

 <details>
 <summary>Hints</summary>

-- The class `FunctionCall` provides the member predicate `getTarget` to reason about the called function.
+- The class `FunctionCall` provides the member predicate `getTarget` to refer to the called function.
 - The class `Function` provides the member predicate `getName` to get the name of the function.

 </details>

-A solution can be found in the query [Exercise2.ql](solutions/Exercise2.ql)
+A solution can be found in the query [Exercise2.ql](solutions/Exercise2.ql).

+There should be only one such call if the result is correct.

 ### Exercise 3

-Recall that [predicates](https://codeql.github.com/docs/ql-language-reference/predicates/) and [classes](https://codeql.github.com/docs/ql-language-reference/types/#classes) allow you to encapsulate logical conditions in a reusable format.
+So far, we have been adding our constraints to the `where` clause directly.
+That works, but it makes the `where` clause increasingly hard to read and makes it hard for us to introduce new concepts to be used in some of the constraints.
+[Predicates](https://codeql.github.com/docs/ql-language-reference/predicates/) and [classes](https://codeql.github.com/docs/ql-language-reference/types/#classes) allow you to do that by encapsulating logical conditions in a reusable format.

 Convert your solution to [Exercise2.ql](exercises/Exercise2.ql) into a _class_ in [Exercises3.ql](exercises/Exercise3.ql) by replacing the [none](https://codeql.github.com/docs/ql-language-reference/formulas/#none) formula in the [characteristic predicate](https://codeql.github.com/docs/ql-language-reference/types/#characteristic-predicates) of the `MiscRegisterFunction` class.

-Besides relying on the name, try to add another property to distinguish the correct function.
+Also, besides relying on the name, try to add another property to distinguish the function we're looking for.
+What about the path to the file a program element lives in?

 <details>
 <summary>Hints</summary>

 - Each program element represented by the class `Element` can be related to the primary file the element occurs in using the member predicate `getFile`.
 - Each program element has an absolute path that can be accessed using the member predicate `getAbsolutePath` on the class `File`.
-- The QL string type provides [builtins](https://codeql.github.com/docs/ql-language-reference/ql-language-specification/#built-ins-for-string) such as `matches` and `regexpMatch` to match patterns in strings.
-The `matches` builtin member predicate interprets `_` to match any single character and `%` to match any sequences of characters in the provided pattern.
+- The QL string type provides [built-in member predicates](https://codeql.github.com/docs/ql-language-reference/ql-language-specification/#built-ins-for-string) such as `matches` and `regexpMatch` to match patterns in strings.
+The `matches` predicate interprets `_` to match any single character and `%` to match any sequences of characters in the provided pattern.

 </details>